 If unable to download an .MXLIFF file from the CAT Desktop Editor or the CAT Web Editor, the ability to do so may have been restricted by a project manager.
 Reach out to the point of contact in the organization for more information and ask to have this option enabled.

-Once finished processing in the desktop editor or other tools, .MXLIFF files can be imported via Tools > Upload....
+Once finished processing in the desktop editor or other tools, .MXLIFF files can be imported via Tools > Upload... from the jobs table.
 Multiple or large .MXLIFF files may be imported in a single .ZIP file for convenience and a quicker upload.

 When translating .MXLIFF files outside of Phrase, it cannot be guaranteed how the files will be processed by other software.